next-exp/sw-docs/docs/source/eutropia.rst

 Since it is not practical to measure the **PSF** with high energy single electrons, :math:`^{83m}Kr` events are used.
 These produce highly localized energy depositions (the closest we can achieve to a true point-like source) with fixed energy.

 This city generates **PSF**\ s from **Hits** produced with a specific configuration of :doc:`penthesilea` [#]_.
 The **PSF** is obtained by mapping the SiPM light collection relative to the barycenter (center of gravity of SiPM response) for pointlike events collapsed along the drift coordinate.
-The distribution obtained is averaged over a large number of events to reduce uncertainties.
+The distribution obtained is discretized in bins and averaged over a large number of events to reduce uncertainties.
 The **PSF** can be obtained for different sections of the active volume independently.

 The **PSF** is later used by :doc:`beersheba` to reverse the effects of electron diffusion and light emission and obtain the original charge deposition.